Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 This way, the free version of the app is limited in a way that all the features are usable, but there is (hopefully) enough of an incentive to upgrade to the PRO version to allow unlimited access.

+#### Keeping the Sabbath day

+Something that I wanted to make sure to do, is block purchasing Velocity Lapse PRO on Saturday in observance of the Sabbath day.

+I believe in keeping the seventh day Sabbath (Roman Saturday) as described in the Bible.
+The Sabbath is a set-apart day of rest and so no buying, selling, or trading is to be done on it (as I understand it).

+I'll state here that I am **not** a part of any demonination (SDA or otherwise).
+My motivation for keeping the Sabbath holy is to do as Yahweh, our Heavenly Father Himself, and our Savior did: rest on the seventh day.

+*"And on the seventh day Yahweh ended his work which he had made; and he rested on the seventh day from all his work which he had made.
+And Yahweh blessed the seventh day, and sanctified it: because that in it he had rested from all his work which Yahweh created and made." -Genesis 2:2-3*

+*"If thou turn away thy foot from the sabbath, from doing thy pleasure on My holy day; and call the sabbath a delight, the holy of Yahweh, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words: Then shalt thou delight thyself in Yahweh; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of Yahweh hath spoken it." -Isaiah 58:13-14*

+There are many more verses in the Bible regarding the importance of keeping the seventh day Sabbath.

+For some Django-based websites I worked on in the past, I had created and used a Django app called [Keep Sabbath](https://github.com/Correct-Syntax/Keep-Sabbath) which would redirect visitors, or show a banner stating that the e-commerce site was closed for the Sabbath day.

+I did something similar for Velocity Lapse, so that when the day == "Saturday" in the user's location, a screen would come up letting them know that they wouldn't be able to purchase until the next day.

+The saying, *"A day of rest, a Sabbath request: please refrain from purchasing between sundown Friday and sundown Saturday."* was inspired by someone else's banner I had seen.

 #### Technical implementation

 Creating the PRO upgrade screen UI itself was one of the screen I most enjoyed implementing (for whatever reason).
 However, implementing the IAP integration itself proved to be a lengthy process.